sassembla/AssetRails-Support/RunnersAPIDocument.md

 there are some runner APIs for import, prefabricate and bundlize routes.
 Some sample runners are located at PROJECT_FOLDER/Assets/AssetRails/Runners/Editor/*

-You can replace it by your original runners by extending "AssetRails.*Base" class.
+You can replace it by your original runner script by extending "AssetRails.*Base" class.

 ##importer

-importルートで使用できる。

-このクラスを使わないでもimportできるけど、他のルートでもimportが発生してしまう。
-できるだけコレを使ってください。
+Uses in "import" route.

 ###Should extends
 AssetRails.ImporterBase

+(Also you can use import API of Unity's default, but in AssetRails please use this class.)

 ###Variables
 parameter | detail